 We also have admired the Rock Trust’s work in terms of how they engage with their audience via Social Media.
 They’ve achieved great things in terms of their social media following and how they engage with their followers to get direct support from them.

-If you’d like to help spread some more digital inspiration across the third sector then get in touch, we’d love to hear from you and share it with our networks.
+If you’d like to help spread some more digital inspiration across the voluntary sector then get in touch, we’d love to hear from you and share it with our networks.